-Betting options for the Super Bowl go beyond the field, from the length of the national anthem to the first person thanked by the Super Bowl MVP.
+Betting options for the Super Bowl go beyond the field, from cross-sport comparisons to the color of the post-game Gatorade bath and more.

-For those looking to go a little bit deeper than simply whether the Los Angeles Rams or New England Patriots will win the big game, PressBox takes a look at some of the Super Bowl proposition bets you might want to consider.
+For those looking to go a little bit deeper than simply whether the Kansas City Chiefs or San Francisco 49ers will win the big game, PressBox takes a look at some of the Super Bowl proposition bets you might want to consider.

 After the final whistle sounds, the focus turns to the celebration.
 You can place your bet on what color liquid will be poured on the winning coach.
-(No liquid bath or clear are the current favorites, while purple is a long shot, in case you were wondering.)
+(Red/pink or yellow/lime/green are the current favorites, with no liquid as a long shot, in case you were wondering.)

-Patriots quarterback Tom Brady has won Super Bowl MVP honors four times, and he's the odds-on favorite to win the award this year, followed by Rams quarterback Jared Goff and Rams running back Todd Gurley.
-Whoever earns the honor, fans can also place their bets on who the MVP will thank first -- with options ranging from their teammates to God or the referees.
+When it comes to Super Bowl MVP, Chiefs quarterback Patrick Mahomes, last year’s regular-season NFL MVP, is the odds-on favorite to win the award this year, followed by 49ers quarterback Jimmy Garoppolo and 49ers running back Raheem Mostert.
+Whoever earns the honor, fans can also place their bets on who the MVP will thank first — with options ranging from their teammates to God or the coaches/team owner.

-Local Washington Capitals fans can also bet on which will be the higher number: Capitals goals against the Boston Bruins Feb.
-3 or total quarterback sacks during Super Bowl LIII.
+Local Washington Capitals fans can also bet on which will be the higher number: Alex Ovechkin shots on goal against the Pittsburgh Penguins Feb.
+2 or Mahomes touchdown passes during Super Bowl LIV.

 Regardless of who comes out on top on Sunday, one local charity has already won.
 Glenn Clark Radio’s prop bet submission of the number of replay review predictions Mike Pereira gets wrong (over/under 1.5) was chosen by BetOnline.ag oddsmakers from a nationwide promotion, thus awarding $250 to Glenn Clark’s charity of choice — Helping Up Mission.